Skip to main content

 • Coordinate consistent web publishing within the section and follow current guidelines.

-• Analyse regularly, communicate with editors and develop the section.
+• Analyse regularly and lead the development of the section.

 • Manage authorisations within the common section.